The Reunion (Capone-N-Noreaga album)

-The Reunion is the second studio album by rap duo Capone-N-Noreaga.
-It is not as critically acclaimed as their first album, The War Report, but did feature a number of well-received tracks, most notably "Invincible," produced by east coast producer/DJ DJ Premier.
-Because of a manufacturing error, the album was released with two catalog numbers.
+The Reunion is the second studio album by American hip-hop duo Capone-N-Noreaga.
+It was released on November 21, 2000 via Tommy Boy Records.
+Recording sessions took place at The Hit Factory, Chung King Studios, Sound on Sound Studios, Electric Lady Studios, Criteria Studios and D&D Studios in New York City.
+Production was handled by Alchemist, Havoc, L.E.S., Amarreto, Chris Liggio, Dame Grease, DJ Premier, EZ Elpee, Fame Flames, Jewellz, Kyze, Lord Finesse, Mr. Fortune, Nokio "The N-Tity", Rush, SPKilla and T-Lo.
+It features guest appearances from Final Chapter, Carl Thomas, Complexion, Foxy Brown, Goldfingaz, Mobb Deep, Musaliny-N-Maze, Nas, Qadr, Timbo, Troy Outlaw and Tyson Beckford.

+In the United States, the album peaked at number 31 on the Billboard 200, number 8 on the Top R&B/Hip-Hop Albums and number 2 on the Independent Albums charts.
+Its lead single, "Phonetime", reached number 22 on the Hot Rap Songs chart.
+The second single of off the album, "Y'all Don't Wanna", made it to number 71 on the Hot R&B/Hip-Hop Songs and number 63 on the R&B/Hip-Hop Airplay charts.

 Critical reception

 Steve 'Flash' Juon of RapReviews was intrigued by The Reunion for striking "a delicate balance between the "thugs" and the "backpackers" in the much fractured hip-hop scene today on the East coast", singling out "Bang Bang" and "Invincible" as highlights, but was critical of the guest contributions on "Don't Know Nobody" and "Straight Like That", concluding that: "[W]ith Capone giving Noreaga the balance he has always needed and Noreaga helping Capone keep his name alive in the business, the return of this talented duo is long overdue and well received [...]
 It's not a perfect return, but we're glad their back."
 A writer for HipHopDX commended the duo for maintaining their "lyrical chemistry" and the beats from DJ Premier ("Invincible"), The Alchemist ("Bang Bang") and Mobb Deep ("Queens Finest") but felt the rest of the track listing lacked the thug intensity found in their debut effort, concluding that: "Overall, The Reunion is a mediocre album, not bad but not great either."
 Despite highlighting both "Bang Bang" and "Invincible" as standout tracks, AllMusic's Matt Conaway saw the record as a "step backward" for the duo, with guest contributions being "more detrimental than beneficial", saying it "sounds like a hurried project, one where the material has been compromised just to get product on the streets."